spider-hand/GeoguessMaster/README.md

   />
 </p>

-# Geoguess Master
+# GeoguessMaster
-Geoguess Master is an open source geoguess game.
+Open source geoguess game.

 https://geoguessmaster.net/

+## Features and Highlights
+- Free
+- Multiplayer game in real time
+- Filter maps by a specific country (For now Japan is the only option because other regions cannot be filtered accurately.)
+- PWA

+## Implementation
+Vue.js, TypeScript, SCSS, Firebase Realtime Database

 ## Limitations
-This game is completely for free but there is a limitation.
-I am setting a quota to show Google Maps and Street Views per day because the cost gets really expensive once after exceeding the amount I can use for free in a month.
-If you see the map color reverted, it means the quota on the day has already been exceeded.
+I am setting a daily quota to show Google Maps and Street View so I can use Google APIs in a free tier.
+If you see the map color reverted, it means the daily quota has already been exceeded.
+If you want to avoid this, you could build this project on your local.
+Please try the setup guide below.

 ## Build Setups
-Even though there is a limitation on this game, you can build your own game and even customize this game because this game is open source.
-Here is the [instruction](../master/docs/Setup.md).
-If you want to run this project on local, see this [instruction](../master/docs/SetupLocal.md).
+You can build this project and even customize it on your local.
+Here is the [instruction](../master/docs/SetupLocal.md) to build this project on your local.

-## Features
-- Free
-- Multiplayer game using realtime database
-- Filter Maps by a specific country.
-(There are a few countries you can select for now.
-But I will consider adding more as the request comes.)
-- Responsive design and PWA
+If you want to deploy your own game server, see [this](../master/docs/Setup.md).

 ## License
 Copyright (c) Spider Hand.
 All rights reserved.